Guam airport executive manager resigns

 Ada was not available when reached for comment by phone.

-Ada's resignation followed the recent retirement of Guam Visitors Bureau President Pilar Laguana, the resignation of governor's Chief of Staff Tony Babauta, and the transfer of newly appointed Department of Parks and Recreation Director John Burch to the Guam Ancestral Lands Commission this week.
+Ada's resignation followed the recent retirement of Guam Visitors Bureau President Pilar Laguana, the resignation of governor's Chief of Staff Tony Babauta, and the transfer of new Department of Parks and Recreation Director John Burch to the Guam Ancestral Lands Commission.

-Department of Public Works’ Deputy Director Jesse Garcia is now leading the Department of Parks and Recreation - again.

 Two of the airport's challenges include the drop in airport revenue because of the COVID-19-related suspension of international flights and cost overruns related to an expansion of the main terminal.